Reading Time: 2 minutes

 As root, on the command line, in screen, run:

 This will bring up an interactive menu.
-Unless you completely want to rebuild your apache and PHP configuration from the ground up, leave the selection on Previously Saved Config, then use the Tab key and the arrow keys until you have selected Start customizing based on profile.
+Unless you completely want to rebuild your apache and PHP configuration from the ground up, leave the selection on Previously Saved Config

-Hit Enter to move to the next screen.
+to move to the next screen.
 Here you can choose which version of Apache you wish to run on your server.
-While Easyapache allows you to install versions of Apache that have reached end of life status, it is not recommended.
+While Easyapache allows you to install versions of Apache that have reached end of life status, it is not

 When you choose the version of PHP you wish to change to, make sure to research your site’s code base to see if it works with the new version.
 Keep in mind that Easyapache installs Zend Optimizer for PHP 5.2, and Zend Guard for PHP 5.3 and above; again, check to see that your site code is compatible before making changes.